 Step 3.
 Write to your employer

 If discussing the issue with your employer directly doesn’t work, consider putting your concerns in writing.
 Explain your perspective and your interest in working together to find a solution.
-We provide tips for writing to your employer in our page on writing a letter to your employer.
+We provide tips for writing a letter to your employer.

 Keep a copy of the letter.
-Having a written record could be useful if you need to take additional steps.
+Having a written record will be useful if you need to take additional steps.

 Step 4.
 Get legal advice